-All DuroMax Power Equipment warrant the original purchasers to a 5-Year Parts Warranty or 1000 hours of use, whichever comes first (Residential Use ONLY: Unusually heavy or commercial use is covered for a period of 1-year) in the event of failure due to defects in electrical or mechanical components.
+All DuroMax Power Equipment warrant the original purchasers to a 5-year Parts Warranty (Residential Use ONLY: Unusually heavy or commercial use is covered for a period of 1-year) in the event of failure due to defects in electrical or mechanical components.
 Freight on any items submitted for replacement or repair under the Warranty is the responsibility of the equipment owner.
 This warranty is non-transferable and only valid to the original purchaser.